 Pro Tip: Be sure to include recent medical evidence when you file.
 If you cannot afford copies of your full medical records, your legal team can pay your doctors for them without charging you.
 If you don’t have this level of documentation, then you’ll need to undergo a consultative exam.

 How Do I Apply for Maine Disability?

-Individuals without online capabilities, however, may also choose to call the SSA at 800-772-1213 (TTY 800-325-0778) anytime during normal business hours Monday through Friday.
+You may also contact the SSA by phone at 800-772-1213 (TTY 800-325-0778) to apply for benefits.
+You may call this number anytime during normal business hours Monday through Friday.

 And at this point, don’t you deserve all the help you can get?
 It only seems fair.

 Want free expert claim help at home?
 Click the button below to start your free online benefits quiz now and see if you may qualify:

 Kimberly Dawn Neumann is a multi-published NYC-based magazine and book writer whose work has appeared in a wide variety of publications ranging from Forbes to Cosmopolitan.
 She graduated summa cum laude from the University of Maryland, College of Journalism.
 For more, visit: www.KDNeumann.com, Instagram @dancerscribe, and Twitter/X @KimberlyNeumann.